danielmurphy/control-deck-slack/README.md

 # Control Deck Plugin for Slack

-This is [Control Deck](https://github.com/danielmurphy/control-deck) plugin gives you two Slack features for your Stream Deck:
+This [Control Deck](https://github.com/danielmurphy/control-deck) plugin gives you two Slack features for your Stream Deck:

 `toggle-status` - A simple button to toggle your Slack status between active and away.